 Iowa Aviation Lawyer

-Founded in 1993, the law firm of Slack & Davis has more than 20 years of experience helping families affected by helicopter or plane crashes and accidents.
+Founded in 1993, the law firm of Slack Davis Sanger has more than 20 years of experience helping families affected by helicopter or plane crashes and accidents.
 For example, in March 2003, a private plane suffered structural failure in flight, killing three.
 The Beechcraft Bonanza A36 crashed in New Vienna, Iowa.
-Slack & Davis successfully represented the families of these air crash accident victims.
+Slack Davis Sanger successfully represented the families of these air crash accident victims.